This article is the vessel profile for Irish Ferries W.B. YEATS. For the dedicated build page with archived updates click here.

 Jean-Paul Chapalain, president of the port management company at Roscoff also stated that the company had received its contractual 6 months notice terminating the Irish Ferries port agreement in Roscoff, and that despite having a recent face to face meeting with the port management Irish Ferries had not raised any issues with the port with regard to the size of the new vessel.
 It was also reported that the vessel which previously sailed to Roscoff, OSCAR WILDE, was for sale.
 Earlier in the same week Irish Ferries announced that it was unlikely that they would offer any sailings between Rosslare and France in 2019, with Dublin to Cherbourg being their only ferry to France.

 W.B.
 YEATS made her first commercial crossing on Tuesday 22nd January having been quietly slotted into EPSILON‘s place on the schedule.
 EPSILON had been covering for ULYSSES which was in dry dock The latter vessels drydocking had been postponed a number of times in January in anticipation of W.B.
-YEATS entering service to cover, but in the end she had to proceed to Cammell-Laird before the new vessel was in service.
+YEATS entering service to cover, but in the

 The first commercial crossing was not without problems though, with W.B.
 YEATS‘ scheduled 08:05 departure leaving around an hour late.
 The new vessel also had some issues berthing at Holyhead, with the stern of the vessel making contact with the lower deck of the linkspan causing minor damage to both linkspan and vessel.
 EPSILON was then, in turn, able to release OSCAR WILDE as the second ship on the Dublin to Holyhead route, which allowed the latter to return to maintaining the Dublin to Cherbourg route from Thursday 24th.

 On January 29th, the online Irish agricultural portal Agriland reported that a new ferry was close to being certified for live exports to France.
 This was later verified by NIFS as being W.B.
-YEATS.
-According to the Agriland report the certification of the new vessel could more than double live export capacity between Ireland and France.

 Since entering service on the 22nd January, W.B.
 YEATS career has been uneventful.
 During March she switched as planned to the Dublin to Cherbourg service, with EPSILON taking her place on the Holyhead schedule.
 She also picked up two industry awards, the Shippax Ferry Concept Award 2018 and Ferry Shipping Summit Ferry of the Year 2019.
 W.B.
 YEATS is the feature vessel in Shippax Designs 18, an annual ferry and cruise industry design journal.